csells/flutter_genui/packages/spikes/fcp_client/docs/GenUI_Protocol.md

 1. **Client Initialization:** The app initializes its widget registry and generates its `WidgetCatalog`.
 2. **Initial UI Request:** The client requests the initial UI from the server.
 This request includes a reference to a pre-agreed catalog (by name and version) and any local, client-side additions to that catalog.
 3. **Server Response & Negotiation:** The server validates the catalog reference.
-   - If the catalog is known, the server merges any additions and responds with a `DynamicUIPacket`.
+   - If the catalog is known, the server merges any additions and responds with a `UiDefinitionPacket`.
    - If the catalog reference is unknown, the server responds with an error, prompting the client to resend its request with the complete catalog definition.
 4. **Client-Side Rendering:** The client validates the packet against its catalog, then builds the widget tree by processing the layout and applying state bindings.
 5. **User Interaction:** A user interacts with a widget (e.g., taps a button).